 A former lover of mine once remarked, “girls’ hips are created for men to enjoy looking at.”
 Funny as this may sound, I was actually very disturbed by the statement (the whole notion that the female exists for the sole purpose of being something pleasurable for a man to look at).

 …I tried to explain to him that female hips curved that way to assist with child birth but he wouldn’t hear it.
-I also tried to remind him that different people were attracted by different body features so he couldn’t base his statement on hips alone.
-I can say this was probably my first experience in understanding how men are socialized to objectify women…it also really stung so bad because this was someone that I actually loved and thought the world of.
+I also tried to remind him that different people were attracted to different body features so he couldn’t base his statement on hips alone.
+I can say this was probably my first experience in understanding how men are socialised to objectify women…it also really stung so bad because this was someone that I actually loved and thought the world of.

-A year before the above incident, there was an incident where another man, Fred, who was deeply attracted to me, made comments that were just as uncomfortable listening to.
-It happened that this handsome fella had the opportunity to travel to all over the world often.
+A year before the above incident, there was a similar incident with another man, Fred, who was deeply attracted to me, who made comments that were just as uncomfortable listening to.
+It happened that this handsome fella had the opportunity to travel all over the world often.
 Sometimes he would be gone for a month and other times for as long as 6 months.
 For this particular trip he was gone for half a year and on returning to Uganda, dropped by my house to catch up on old times.
 I was pretty excited to see him and immediately asked him for the pair of drum sticks he’d promised he would bring for me when he returned.
-Well, I never got any drum sticks from him, but I was taken aback when he suggested that I’d dressed up for him.
+Well, I never got any drum sticks from him, but I was shocked when he suggested that I’d dressed up for him.
 Before I can go into a vivid description of my attire, I want to put a few things into context; when I discovered that my legs were not half as ugly as my mum made them out to be and that shorter skirts were actually more comfortable and lighter to wear than the long big skirts she used to dress me up in, I’d never turned back.
 I LOVE SHORT SKIRTS.
 I still do.
 So that particular afternoon, I was dressed in a short denim skirt and a pink cotton blouse which probably looked enticing to him.
 I’ll never know.

 I quickly set about correcting Fred by informing him that I hadn’t dressed up for him.
 He just laughed out loud while saying ‘girls’ a number of times.
-Later that evening, while I walked him to the taxi stop, he then explained to me that he realized I hadn’t dressed up for him.
+Later that evening, while I walked him to the taxi stop, he then explained to me that he realised I hadn’t dressed up for him.
 I quickly changed the subject before he could babble on.
 I did not want to know why and how he came to that conclusion.
-I couldn’t shake of the feeling that his comment bordered on the evening not going in the direction he’d imagined it would go.
+I couldn’t shake off the feeling that his comment bordered on the evening not going in the direction he’d imagined it would go.

 Breaking down and analyzing objectification and the idea of women as property explains how men come to view women as being of less value.
 These ideas come from the man box where our socialization leads us to believe that the primary purpose of women (objects) is to support, serve, comfort, satisfy, and entertain men.
 We often place more value on a woman with more desirable physical features than we do on a woman with high-quality, intangible characteristics. – Tony Porter, 2016 –